Liverpool’s economy is booming, and the city is proving to be the next Northern Powerhouse hotspot

 Liverpool’s economy is currently worth GBP29.5 billion, and is expanding at a faster pace than the rest of the UK.
 Industry is diverse and employment opportunities are increasing industry-wide.
 More than 100,000 new jobs are expected to be created by 2040.

-A globally recognised hub for tourism – over 58 million visitors flock to Liverpool every year and the city’s tourism sector is worth GBP3.8 million – the city is also the UK’s largest wealth management centre outside London, handling more than GBP13 billion in assets.
-Additionally, the city is home to the largest concentration of biopharmaceutical companies in Europe worth GBP1.7 billion to the economy and 100,000 jobs, while it is making a name for itself as a digital hub with3,500 digital and creative businesses. .
+A globally recognised hub for tourism – over 58 million visitors flock to Liverpool every year and the city’s tourism sector is worth GBP3.8 billion – the city is also the UK’s largest wealth management centre outside London, handling more than GBP13 billion in assets.
+Additionally, the city is home to the largest concentration of biopharmaceutical companies in Europe worth GBP1.7 billion to the economy and 100,000 jobs, while it is making a name for itself as a digital hub with 3,500 digital and creative businesses.

 Regeneration and Investment